bitbar/disposable-email-domains/README.md

 # Disposable email domains

-This repo contains list of disposable email domains.
+This repository contains list of disposable email domains.

 ## Add new domains
 1. Add new lines to domains.txt